jhumphry/SPARK_SipHash/README.md

 This uses standard settings that are equivalent to:

-    gnatprove -P spark_siphash.gpr -Xmode=analyze -Xentropy=none --warnings=continue --timeout=3 --proof=per_path -j2
+    gnatprove -P spark_siphash.gpr -Xmode=analyze -Xentropy=none -j0 --timeout=5 --level=2 --proof=progressive --warnings=continue

-The `--timeout` and `-j` settings should be set based on the speed of your system and the number of processors available.
+The settings should be adjusted based on the speed of your system.

 SPARK does not fully analyse generic packages.
 The proofs are therefore generated for the specific instantiations in the `SipHash24` packages,